paldhous/ucb/2019/dataviz/md/class3.md

 END
 ```

-This formula use some simple functions to name the four highlighted countries according to their three-letter county codes, and label all the rest as `Other`.
+This formula uses some simple functions to name the four highlighted countries according to their three-letter county codes, and label all the rest as `Other`.

 Now drag `Country2` onto `Color` and the chart should look like this: